Prompting-based Temporal Domain Generalization: Experiments

 For the classification and regression datasets (2-Moons, ONP, Elec2, House, and Appliance), we followed the procedure outlined in \cite{bai2023temporal} to partition the dataset into distinct temporal domains.
-The Crypto dataset contains 8 features on historical trades (e.g., open and close prices) for 14 crypto currencies.
-Our goal is to generate 15-step predictions for the 15-minute relative future returns (i.e., the target), with each step representing a 1-minute increment from the previous one.
-It starts from 2018 until 2021.
-We consider each month as one domain.
+The Crypto dataset contains eight features on historical trades (e.g., open and close prices) for 14 crypto currencies.
+Our goal is to generate 15-step predictions for the 15-minute relative future returns (i.e., the target), with each step representing a one-minute increment from the previous one.
+The data spans from 2018 until 2021 and we model each month as one domain.
 We used the initial $90\%$ of entries from each month in 2018, 2019, and 2020 for training (across 36 domains), while reserving the remaining $10\%$ of entries for \emph{in-domain} testing.
 The data from the first month of 2021 was designated for validation, with the subsequent three months of 2021 allocated for actual testing.